gopheracademy/gopheracademy-web/content/advent-2017/tracking-the-stars.md

 +++
-author = ["Scott Mansfield "]
+author = ["Scott Mansfield"]
-date = 2017-12-11T06:40:42Z
+date = 2017-12-20T06:40:42Z
 title = "Tracking the Stars"
 series = ["Advent 2017"]
 +++

-Back in April this year (2017) I thought it would be fun to try setting up a system to track the star counts of the top 1000 Go repositories on GitHub.
-This article describes how I did this data collection and some simple analysis of the dataset.
+In April 2017, I thought it would be fun to try setting up a system to track the star counts of the top 1000 Go repositories on GitHub.
+This article describes how I collected this data and some simple analysis of the dataset.

 I want to be clear that this was for fun only and I'm not advocating that the number of stars a repository has is the be-all-end-all of its success.
 There's many, many repositories I am not mentioning here that are high quality, useful code.
-There's also tons of code that lives in private repositories outside Github or on Bitbucket and GitLab.
+There's also tons of code that lives in private repositories outside GitHub or on Bitbucket and GitLab.
 In the context of this article, the stars on GitHub are a set of data used to explore the patterns people have when starring repositories.

 ## Collecting the data